JetBrains/intellij-sdk-docs/topics/basics/persisting_state_of_components.md

 <tab title="Java" group-key="java">

 The implementation of `PersistentStateComponent` must be parameterized with the type of state class.
-The state class can either be a separate class, or the class implementing `PersistentStateComponent`.
+The state class can either be a separate class or the class implementing `PersistentStateComponent`.

 <chapter title="Persistent Component with Separate State Class">